 T-Mobile says "the Un-carrier never stops" in a blog post announcing its new pay-as-you-go plan, set for availability August 17th.
 The carrier, which recently became the top prepaid provider in the US, is looking to simplify pay-as-you-go with a flat $0.10 cost per message or minute.
 The plan will have a $3.00 monthly minimum, which would give customers 30 minutes of talk or thirty SMS messages.

 Saturday, April 12th is increasingly looking like a big day for T-Mobile.
 Yesterday the carrier introduced its new "Simple Starter" plan going for $40.
 Now, for day 2 of 3 "un-carrier" announcements leading up to this weekend, T-Mobile has unveiled "Operation Tablet Freedom."
 This offer entices customers to purchase LTE versions of tablets for the same price as the Wi-Fi versions.
 The company will then provide 1GB of free 4G LTE data for the remainder of the year in addition to the 200MB of free data lasting for the life of the device.
+Like yesterday's announcement, this deal will become available two days from now.
 Read More

 The Uncarrier itself is shaking things up again with phase three of its plan to change the mobile industry.
 As rumored earlier today, T-Mobile just announced unlimited global data for no extra charge in over 100 countries.
 That's massive – so massive, in fact, the (un)carrier is now able to say that its data network is larger than Verizon's and AT&T's combined.
 Massive.